Research-Artifacts/edgeai_empirical-study/README.md

    * Count commits (total and 2024-specific)
    * Count contributors
    * Save all enriched repository records into structured CSV files

-### 🧠 Internals and Logging

-* All messages are emitted through Python’s `logging` module (no `print()` statements).
-* Docstrings are provided in English to support reproducibility and clarity for reviewers.
-* The script includes throttling (`sleep`) to avoid exceeding GitHub API rate limits.

-### 🔒 Authentication

-Make sure that your GitHub Personal Access Token (PAT) is set in the `headers` inside the `config.py`.
-This significantly reduces the chance of rate-limit errors during large-scale mining.

 ---